TLESORT/State-Representation-Learning-An-Overview/knowledge-bible.md

 * Yosinksi14: How transferable are features in deep neural networks.

-* Carlos Mestre work: From continuous actions by demonstration, passing to discrete action instruction to a robot ("Push glass to right") and back to continuous actions of the robot to perform the task.
+* Carlos Maestre work: From continuous actions by demonstration, passing to discrete action instruction to a robot ("Push glass to right") and back to continuous actions of the robot to perform the task.
 First contribution in this field: Context-Based Generation of Continuous Actions to Reproduce Effects on Objects https://www.youtube.com/watch?v=Zhd-P3rouyc&feature=youtu.be

+* Training tricks of the trade: Efficient backprop, LeCunn98.

 DEFINITIONS